Song

 In the United States, the song became the band's 13th single to reach number 1 on the Billboard Hot 100.

-Lyrics of Penny Lane by The Beatles
+Penny Lane lyrics by The Beatles

 In Penny Lane there is a barber showing photographs